Tucker gives Astros a walk-off win, weekend sweep | Sports-Games

 Tucker gives Astros a walk-off win, weekend sweep

-Kyle Tucker delivered his first career walk-off home run and the Houston Astros completed a weekend series sweep of the Seattle Mariners with a 3-2 victory Sunday at Minute Maid Park.
+Kyle Tucker delivered his first career walk-off home run and the Houston Astros completed a three-game series sweep of the visiting Seattle Mariners with a 3-2 victory Sunday.
 Tucker lofted a 2-2 fastball from Mariners right-hander Erik Swanson (0-2) into the seats in right field -- his second home run of the season -- and improved the Astros' record against Seattle to 24-2 since the start of the 2019 campaign.
 Astros closer Ryan Pressly (1-1) earned the win with a perfect ninth inning.

 Mariners rookie left-hander Justus Sheffield delivered his strongest start of the season, limiting the Astros to two runs -- one earned -- on six hits and one walk with four strikeouts over six innings.
 He threw 89 pitches with 62 going for strikes.
 Sheffield retired the side in order in the third, fifth and sixth and ended his outing by retiring the final seven batters he faced.
 He retired Carlos Correa on a called third strike to strand a pair of runners in the first and got Josh Reddick to roll a grounder to shortstop J.P.
 Crawford to limit the damage in the fourth after Martin Maldonado tied the game with an RBI single to center.